 - 1. The House Officer must make a formal request in writing to the Program Director to obtain permission for the away rotation.
 This request must be made at least 180 days before the beginning of the rotation. - 2.
 These rotations must be approved in writing first by their Program Director, then the Chair of Medical Education & Research.
 A copy of the approval will be kept in the House Officer's academic file in the Medical Education office. - 3.
 Once approved, the program should contact the Medical Education office at least 120 days before the beginning of the rotation so that preparation of a training agreement or affiliation agreement between the away rotation site and the Institution can begin in a timely manner. - 4.
 A completed Away Elective form to include the following information should be provided to the Medical Education office: - a.
 Date and location of the rotation - b.
 Specific learning objectives/goals for the rotation - c.
 How these objectives will be accomplished - d.
 Proposed schedule - e.
 Method of evaluating performance - f.
 All clinical locations involved in the training - g.
 Scope of anticipated activities such as surgery (types), procedures, direct patient care, and research. - h.
 The name, contact information of the educational preceptor assuming oversight of the Cleveland Clinic Akron General House Officer at the away site. - 5.
 Once approved, Cleveland Clinic Akron General agrees to provide the following: - a.
-Malpractice coverage: Malpractice coverage provided by Cleveland Clinic Akron General for House Officers is effective only within the scope of the clinical activities as defined in the training or affiliation agreement. - b.
-House Staff Stipend: For the period of the away rotation, Cleveland Clinic Akron General will continue to provide full stipend and benefits as stipulated in the House Officer contract. - c.
+House Staff Stipend: For the period of the away rotation, Cleveland Clinic Akron General will continue to provide full stipend and benefits as stipulated in the House Officer contract. - b.
 Each away rotation must be accompanied by an appropriate teaching agreement or affiliation agreement that is executed by Cleveland Clinic Akron General and the away rotation site.
 This site can be a hospital, private practice office, or any other clinical entity.
 The Medical Education office will be responsible for drafting and maintaining these agreements.
 Programs may request copies of the signed agreements.